ministryofjustice/modernisation-platform-environments/.devcontainer/README.md

 # Dev Container

-> This is a community supported product
+> This is a community supported feature

 To assist in the development of `modernisation-platform-environments`, the community have built a [dev container](https://containers.dev/) with the required tooling